usnistgov/OSCAL/examples/FedRAMP/readme.md

 The three spreadsheets we used for LOW, MODERATE and HIGH are archived in the `sources` directory.

 Before hand-editing, the OSCAL profiles in this subdirectory were produced by extraction from (machine-readable) source data as described in directory `working/FedRAMP`.
-Perform a diff or file comparison between any file and the corresponding file in that directory, to see what the hand edits have been.
+Perform a diff or file comparison between any file in this folder, and the corresponding file in that directory, to see what the hand edits have been.
+(NB as of Nov 15 hand-editing has only just started, extending to several elements in the High profile only.)

-The `pub` directory contains HTML web pages showing the resolved-and-rendered OSCAL data.
+The `pub` directory contains (or will contain) HTML web pages showing the resolved-and-rendered OSCAL data.
 It is populated by applying XProc pipeline `working/lib/XProc/profile-resolve-and-display.xpl` to each of the OSCAL profiles.
+(At time of writing we haven't run it yet: just ask.)

-Note the profiles reference profiles and catalogs stored in the neighbor SP800-53 directory.
+Note the profiles make reference to profiles and catalogs stored in the neighbor SP800-53 directory, on which they are dependent.

+Also note that (at least according to Schematron `oscal-profiles-sources.sch`, several of the OSCAL invocations here could be rewritten to exclude rather than include controls (thereby being much more concise).
+The Schematron is able to report which controls should be excluded from such an invocation to the same effect as the include/call element set given here (which was ultimately pulled from the Excel map of controls and subcontrols).